This Vegan Pozole Rojo is a tasty and satisfying stew made with hominy and lots of toppings. Meatless or not, it’s sure to hit the spot.

 All of these these toppings make a great addition hearty soup.
 To tame the heat, try serving with sour cream.

-Another tasty vegan recipe worth adding to your rotation is Chickpea Soup.
+Another tasty soup recipe worth adding to your rotation is Sopa de Ajo.

 More Mexican Vegetarian Soups: